roryprimrose/Neovolve.Logging.Xunit/README.md

 **IgnoreTestBoundaryException**: Defines whether exceptions thrown while logging outside of the test execution will be ignored.

+**LogLevel**: Defines the minimum log level that will be written to the test output.
+This helps to limit the noise in test output when set to higher levels.
+Defaults to `LogLevel.Trace`.

 **ScopePaddingSpaces**: Defines the number of spaces to use for indenting scopes.

+[Back to top][0]

+## Supporters

+This project is supported by [JetBrains](https://www.jetbrains.com/?from=ModelBuilder)

 [Back to top][0]